Very high frequency: 87.5–87.9 MHz

-87.5–87.9 MHz is a radio frequency which, in most of the world, is used for FM broadcasting.
+87.5–87.9 MHz is a radio band which, in most of the world, is used for FM broadcasting.
 In North America, however, this bandwidth is allocated to VHF television channel 6 (82–88 MHz).
 The analog audio for TV channel 6 is broadcast at 87.75 MHz (adjustable down to 87.74).
 Several stations, known as Frankenstations, most notably those joining the Pulse 87 franchise, have operated on this frequency as radio stations, though they use television licenses.
 As a result, FM radio receivers such as those found in automobiles which are designed to tune into this frequency range could receive the audio for analog-mode programming on the local TV channel 6 while in North America.
 The practice largely ended with the DTV transition in 2009, although some still exist.

 The FM broadcast channel at 87.9 MHz is normally off-limits for FM audio broadcasting; it is reserved for displaced class D stations which have no other frequencies in the normal 88.1–107.9 MHz subband to move to.
 So far, only two stations have qualified to operate on 87.9 MHz: 10–watt KSFH in Mountain View, California and 34–watt translator K200AA in Sun Valley, Nevada.